-Phase 3 of the Room Booking project aims to streamline the way that people find, request and book rooms that are primarily used for teaching and events.
+The next phase of the Room Booking project aims to streamline the way that people find, request and book rooms that are primarily used for teaching and events, in order to improve the experience for both those wanting to use the rooms and the room owners.

 Phase 3 content